1. Resistor color coding

 Código de colores de las resistencias.

 The following document has exercises to translate all the color codes of the commercial E6 series resistors.
-Half of the exercises consist of translating color bands into ohms, and the other half consist of translating resistor ohms into color bands.
-In all the exercises, the tolerance of 5% has been used as it is the most common.
+Half of the exercises consist of translating colored bands into ohm values and the other half consists of translating the resistor value in ohms into colored bands.
+In all exercises, a tolerance of 5% has been used as it is the most common.

 Color code table